Goldclownfish/hamsters/README.md

 python hampsters.py -dir accounts/accounts.csv -t TABLENAME -w 4
 ```
 will create or overwrite a file to hamsters/accounts/accounts.csv with 4 lines from the database table 'TABLENAME'

+## Special thanks

+Special thanks to joddie for helping :potato: with some python basics